-- Staff keep calm and do not let the other children become anxious or worried. - The Head of Pre-Prep together with the Headmaster (or in his absence a Deputy Head) speaks with the parent(s).

-- The Head of Pre-Prep and the Headmaster (or in his absence a Deputy Head) carry out a full investigation taking written statements from all the staff in the room or whomever were on the outing. - The key person/staff member writes an incident report detailing: - The date and time of the report; - What staff/children were in the group/outing and the name of the staff designated responsible for the missing child; - When the child was last seen in the group/outing; - What has taken place in the group or outing since the child went missing; - The time it is estimated that the child went missing. - A conclusion is drawn as to how the breach of security happened.
+- Staff keep calm and do not let the other children become anxious or worried. - The Head of Pre-Prep together with the Headmaster (or in his absence a Deputy Head) speaks with the parent(s). - The Head of Pre-Prep and the Headmaster (or in his absence a Deputy Head) carry out a full investigation taking written statements from all the staff in the room or whomever were on the outing. - The key person/staff member writes an incident report detailing: - The date and time of the report; - What staff/children were in the group/outing and the name of the staff designated responsible for the missing child; - When the child was last seen in the group/outing; - What has taken place in the group or outing since the child went missing; - The time it is estimated that the child went missing; - Clothing and description of the child (A-H) for emergency services along with recent photo - Age, Build, Colour (of Skin), Distinguishing marks, Elevation (height), Face, Gate (walk), Hair colour. - A conclusion is drawn as to how the breach of security happened.